Fair Allocation based on Diminishing Differences: Envy-freeness

 Since every NDDEF allocation is NDDPR, the two conditions of Theorem \ref{thm:nddpr} are necessary for the existence of NDDEF allocations for any number of agents.
 In the special case of $n=2$ agents, NDDPR is equivalent to NDDEF so these conditions are also sufficient.
-But for $n=3$ they are no longer sufficient.
+But for $n\geq 3$ they are no longer sufficient.

 \begin{example} There are six items $\{1,\ldots,6\}$.
 The preferences of the three agents Alice Bob and Carl are: \begin{itemize} \item[] Alice: $6 \succ 5 \succ 3 \succ 4 \succ 2\succ 1$ \item[] Bob: $5 \succ 4\succ 3\succ 6\succ 2\succ 1$ \item[] Carl: $4\succ 6\succ 3\succ 5\succ 2\succ 1$ \end{itemize} The conditions of Theorem \ref{thm:nddpr} are clearly satisfied: the number of items is a multiple of 3 and the best items are all different.
-However, no NDDEF allocation exists. \emph{Proof:} The preferences are the same up to a cyclic permutation between $6$ $5$ and $4$, so the agents are symmetric and it is without loss of generality to assume that Alice receives item 1.
+However, no NDDEF allocation exists.
+To see this, note that the preferences are the same up to a cyclic permutation between $6$ $5$ and $4$, so the agents are symmetric and it is without loss of generality to assume that Alice receives item 1.
 Therefore, to ensure proportionality, Alice's bundle must be $\{6,1\}$ and her Borda score is $7$.
-To ensure that Alice is not envious, Bob must get $\{5,2\}$ and Carl must get $\{3,4\}$.
-This allocation is NDDPR but it is not NDDEF, since Bob envies Carl according to the Borda score. \end{example}
+To ensure that Alice is not envious, both Bob and Carl must get items with a Borda score (for Alice) of $7$.
+Thus there are two cases:

+(a) Bob gets $\{5,2\}$ and Carl gets $\{3,4\}$.
+This allocation is NDDPR but it is not NDDEF, since Bob envies Carl according to the Borda score.

-Since the NDDPR characterization does not work for NDDEF allocations even for three agents, it is an open problem whether the existence of NDDEF allocations can be decided efficiently when there are 3 or more agents.
+(b) Carl gets $\{5,2\}$ and Bob gets $\{3,4\}$.
+This allocation is not even NDDPR since Carl's Borda score is 5 (and Carl necessarily envies Bob).